jrogers97/sudoku-solver/README.md

 # Sudoku Solver

-Solves any unfinished Sudoku board provided by the user, uses vanilla JavaScript.
+Solves any unfinished Sudoku board provided by the user, using HTML, CSS, and vanilla JavaScript.